Brittany’s Stage 4B Squamous Cell Metastatic Cervical Cancer Story

 I wanted to explore clinical trials because I didn’t want to commit to palliative therapy at that point.
 I really still wanted to be no evidence of disease and still see if the right opportunity arose.

 What options did you consider at this point?

 I talked to Mayo Clinic.
 I talked to MD Anderson.
 I did a lot of research about other clinical trials and other types of chemotherapy, but ultimately, there was really nothing for me that was better than just doing the palliative chemotherapy at this point.

 It was really hard to say no because you want to just always go hard.
 I’d rather be alive than have hair.
-But also at a certain point, part of being your own advocate is you can’t just let people push you into something because it’s available.
+Also, at a certain point, part of being your own advocate is you can’t just let people push you into something because it’s available.

-You have to really weigh the cost benefit analysis to yourself.
-So, through all of that, that’s when I had my most recent scan, which actually showed up better than my oncologist was expecting.
+You have to really weigh the cost-benefit analysis to yourself.
+Through all of that, that’s when I had my most recent scan, which actually showed up better than my oncologist was expecting.